Unfair Competition Law

 Lawfulness of advertising claims on a ticket platform

-In a recent judement (HG170194), the Zurich Commercial Court commented on the ban on misleading information on the Viagogo ticket platform.
-The decision was awaited with particular interest, as the authorities considered it to be a precedent.
+In a recent judgment (BGer 4A_235/2020), the Federal Supreme Court commented on the ban on misleading information on the Viagogo ticket platform.
+The decision was awaited with particular interest as the authorities considered it to be a precedent.
 However, these high expectations were disappointed.
-A large proportion of plaintiffs' claims have already failed for procedural and formal reasons.
-As a result, the Commercial Court unfortunately did not have to comment on several interesting aspects in greater depth.
-However, since the case has been referred to the Federal Supreme Court, a more in-depth discussion of the details of the case may still be possible.
+A large proportion of the plaintiffs' claims had already failed for procedural and formal reasons.
+As a result, the Federal Supreme Court unfortunately did not have to comment on several interesting aspects in any great depth.

 In any case, the court's assessment of three advertising claims is worth highlighting.
-With regard to the slogan used by Viagogo, "100% Guarantee", the court concluded that it was a mere catch phrase used in a blatant manner.
-The plaintiff complained that contrary to the claim, buyers of tickets were often denied entry at the respective events because the tickets were invalid or issued to a different person.
+With regard to the slogan used by Viagogo, "100% Guarantee", the court concluded that it was a mere catchphrase used in a blatant manner.
+The plaintiff complained that, contrary to the claim, buyers of tickets were often denied entry at the respective events because the tickets were invalid or issued to a different person.
 In the court's opinion, however, the slogan did not contain any message that would be open to proof and did not trigger a concrete, rational idea of the validity of the tickets.
-Therefore, the claim was admissible.
+Therefore, the slogan was admissible.

-In contrast, the court judged the advertising with "no queues" to be misleading.
+In contrast, the court confirmed that advertising that promised "no queues" was misleading.
 This is because it was proven that online queues existed on the website.
-Furthermore, the advertising as "Official XY site" was also judged inadmissible because the tickets on Viagogo were in many cases only resales and the slogan would therefore lead to a false impression.
+Furthermore, the advertising as "Official XY site" was also judged inadmissible because the tickets on Viagogo were, in many cases, only resales and the slogan would therefore lead to a false impression.